How To Make A Fruit Cage

 Fruit nets and cages can be expensive.
 There is a balance to be struck between how much you invest, and how long your structure will last for.
 This guide on how to make a fruit cage describes how to make a fruit cage using materials commonly available in garden centres or from the internet.

 If you are growing fruit, you are growing produce that birds love to eat.
 Chances are that unless you offer some kind of protection, your harvest will be greatly reduced unless you provide some form of protection.

 Fruit plants and bushes are typically perennials that will provide fruit for many years.
 For easy maintenance (no weeding), surrounding fruit with weed control fabric can significantly reduce work.
 Also, it prevents weeds becoming entangled in netting, meaning that your nets will last longer.
 You may like to see my video on weed control fabric and how I positioned it around my gooseberry bushes.

 The first step is to create a frame to suspend the net.
 Wood stakes and bamboo canes are relatively cheap, but will eventually rot in the ground.
 Plastic coated steel stakes are an affordable alternative.

-For our fruit cage we positioned the canes a little over 1m apart from each other to create a grid around our row of fruit bushes.
-We then suspended garden wire between the canes to create a support structure to hang the nets.
+For my fruit cage I positioned the canes a little over 1 metre apart from each other to create a grid around our row of fruit bushes.
+I then suspended garden wire between the canes to create a support structure to hang the nets.
 This is important as otherwise the net would sag between the canes.

 To ensure the wire would stay in place, I wrapped it tightly around the canes, and then wrapped the wire with strong waterproof tape as a further measure to stop it moving.